- Inland Trout and Salmon Regulation Maps

 - Lakes regulated by Type (A-F) are labeled in RED TEXT and the lake appears shaded in dark blue or appears as a blue dot on map

-Please see page 39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.
+Please see pages 38-39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.

 The maps below will assist you in locating inland waters that contain trout and salmon and the regulations that apply.
 See pages 38-39 of the Fishing Guide for a description of regulations concerning streams, gear restricted streams, and inland trout lakes.